 The Board recognizes that the goals established by the Board for the IBHE will require travel in and out of the state for various IBHE Staff.
-All Agency Staff travel requests must be approved by the employee's supervisor and reviewed by the Deputy Director for Fiscal Affairs & Budgeting or designee to confirm that funds are available.
+All Agency Staff travel requests must be approved by the employee's supervisor.
 In addition, the Ethics Officer will review travel requests for travel to be reimbursed by a third party to ensure compliance with the State Officials and Employees Ethics Act (5 ILCS 430), IBHE Personnel Policies, applicable Executive Orders, and other rules and regulations.

 Requests for out-of-state travel must also be approved in writing and in advance, by the Executive Director.